 The Cook Islands is comprised of 15 islands situated at the heart of the South Pacific, northeast of New Zealand and south of Hawaii, covering approximately 2 million square kilometres of the Pacific Ocean.
-The Cook Islands is very accessible by air, sea and through modern technology.

 The Cook Islands is a self-governing nation with its own written constitution.
 It is a sovereign state but in free association with New Zealand.
 It has a Westminster styled parliamentary system with democratic elections held every five years.
 The political parties are each relatively centrist without interference from extreme political ideologies or religious beliefs or military threat.

-The Cook Islands is -10 GMT, sitting 6 hours behind New York and 18 hours behind Hong Kong/ Singapore, placing it in an ideal location to do business each working day with clients from the east and west.Visit the Cook Islands Tourism Corporation website for more information on the Cook Islands.
+The Cook Islands is -10 GMT, sitting 6 hours behind New York and 18 hours behind Hong Kong/ Singapore, placing it in an ideal location to do business each working day with clients from the east and west.
+Despite its relative isolation, the Cook Islands is very accessible by air, sea and through modern technology.